sage-code/eve/manual/system-lib.md

 that is (pass, fail) but also to display at the console some feedback.

 ## Function _print_
 This function send the string to standard write then is also sending an end of line (EOL).
-This will put cursor on the beggining of the next line.
-So the _print_ function is more like println() from other languages.
+This will put cursor on the beginning of the next line.
+So the _print_ function is like println() from other languages.
 ```
 method print(String * str):
 ...